• About Flourish Clinic

 CIRS vs. Mold Allergy: What’s the Difference?

 CIRS is different.
 It’s a multi-system inflammatory illness caused by chronic exposure to biotoxins.
 For genetically susceptible children (about 24% of the population), their immune system doesn’t effectively eliminate these toxins.
 Instead, the inflammation spirals out of control.
-CIRS is an illness of the innate (not the adaptive) immune system and has little to do with allergies.

 This leads to long-term issues in the nervous, endocrine, and immune systems—including poor memory, growth delays, hormonal imbalance, and immune dysfunction.